Building Project

 Resolution of Board of Fire Commissioners - September 2023

 By resolution dated the 13th day of September, 2023, the Glenville Hill Fire District No. 8 has approved entering into an agreement between Hueber-Breuer Construction Inc. of Syracuse, NY for Referendum Phase Services.
-Hueber-Breuer (HB) will provide essential guidance to both the Board of Fire Commissioners and District 8 residents pertaining to the Building Improvement Project.
+Hueber-Breuer Construction (HB) will provide essential guidance to both the Board of Fire Commissioners and District 8 residents pertaining to the Building Improvement Project.
 The first of several “public forums” will be presented on Thursday, September 21st at 7:00pm in the firehouse drill/meeting room.
 All District residents interested in learning more and providing input on the project are invited.

 Building Improvement Project Public Forum #1

 The first of several “public forums” was presented on Thursday, September 21st at 7:00pm in the firehouse drill/meeting room.
 District residents in attendance learned more about the project.
-The meeting was facilitated by a representative of Heuber-Breuer (HB) who presented several aspects of the improvement project and gathered important information from each of attendees.
+The meeting was facilitated by a representative of Hueber-Breuer Construction (HB) who presented several aspects of the improvement project and gathered important information from each of attendees.
 Each attendee was asked to complete an exit poll at the conclusion of the presentation.
 A second in a series of Building Improvement Project Public Forums was scheduled that evening to be held on Thursday, November 2nd at 7:00pm in the firehouse meeting room.

 Building Improvement Project Public Forum #2

 The second building improvement project “public forum” was conducted at the firehouse on Thursday, November 2nd at 7:00pm.
 The meeting was well attended, seeing many residents returning from the first forum as well as residents who did not attend the initial public forum.
-Using attendee input and information gathered from discussion at the September 21st forum and the exit poll, the Heuber-Breuer (HB)representatives presented several project alternatives as well as addressed potential tax implication of each.
+Using attendee input and information gathered from discussion at the September 21st forum and the exit poll, the Hueber-Breuer Construction (HB)representatives presented several project alternatives as well as addressed potential tax implication of each.
 A question and answer period was conducted and an exit poll was administered at the conclusion of the meeting.
 The third in the series of the Building Improvement Project Public Forums was scheduled that evening to be held on Thursday, December 7th at 7:00pm in the firehouse meeting room.

 Building Improvement Project Public Forum #3

 The third of several “public forums” was presented on Thursday, December 7th at 7:00pm in the firehouse drill/meeting room.
 District residents interested in learning more on the project options were in attendance, the majority of whom attended previous forums.
-A representative of the firm Heuber-Breuer (HB) provided detailed information on options for the improvement project, discussed “essential building” construction codes and provided participants with estimated tax implication the project will have on District property owners.
+A representative of the firm Hueber-Breuer Construction (HB) provided detailed information on options for the improvement project, discussed “essential building” construction codes and provided participants with estimated tax implication the project will have on District property owners.
 The HB presenter answered questions on the project and at the conclusion of the meeting, an exit poll was again conducted.
 HB will provide the Board of Fire Commissioners information on options discussed together with estimated cost of construction for the December 13th monthly meeting of the GHFD8 Board.

 Resolution of Board of Fire Commissioners - December 2023